The way a neighborhood looks and feels when you walk or drive around it, from

 99.6% of the neighborhoods in America.

-In addition, the N Oracle Rd / W Grant Rd neighborhood stands out for having an
+In addition, one of the unique characteristics of the N Oracle Rd / W Grant Rd

-average per capita income lower than 99.4% of the neighborhoods
+residents here is lower than that found in 99.4% of the neighborhoods

 Also, an extraordinary 12.7% of the residents of the